 Register for the Glacier Half Marathon!

 Pricing will increase with each registration period.
-Register early to get the best price!
+Register now to get the best price!

 Fundraise for your chosen race and your registration fee could be waived.
 All funds go to Wander Project to support efforts in and around the communities that host our events.

 Our amazing volunteers help runners at the race expo, finish line, merch tent, and beyond!
 Join us for a 3-4hr shift and earn a $50 or $100 credit towards a future race.